 These were plans attacked.

-Um and on and even a New York Post piece today that you have an admitted Black Lives Matter supporter, John Sullivan just got slapped with additional charges for playing a primary role in instigating violence during the January 6th Capitol riot, according to their reporting.
+And even a New York Post piece today that you have an admitted Black Lives Matter supporter, John Sullivan, just got slapped with additional charges for playing a primary role in instigating violence during the January 6th Capitol riot, according to their reporting.

-Yeah, well, I mean, Sean, this is a continuation, this impeachment, and I was on the floor of the first one on that legal team of what is we call in law, especially in international law, but it's certainly been uh experienced by this president as lawfare.
+Yeah, well, I mean, Sean, this is a continuation, this impeachment, and I was on the floor of the first one on that legal team, of what we call in law, especially in international law, but it's certainly been experienced by this president as lawfare.

-Uh the New York DA, the New York Attorney General, uh Florida is going after for where he lives.
+The New York DA, the New York Attorney General, Florida is going, asking for where he lives.

 I mean, it is nonstop.